surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 title: Displaying progress while multi-threading
 ---

-# Writing Progress across multiple threads with Foreach Parallel
+# Writing Progress across multiple threads with `ForEach-Object -Parallel`

 Starting in PowerShell 7.0, the ability to work in multiple threads simultaneously is possible using the **Parallel** parameter in the